Previous dayApril 27, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-At 21:14 UTC on April 27, 2026, a magnitude 2.2 tremor occurred 8 km S of Princeton, Canada.
+On April 27, 2026 at 21:14 UTC, a magnitude 2.2 earthquake struck 8 km S of Princeton, Canada.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 49.381°N, -120.522°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27